Last Updated: December 21, 2020

 Q: Should I get tested if I am a close contact?

 A: Yes, since you have been told that you’re a close contact, Public Health recommends that you are tested for COVID-19.
-Complete the COVID-19 Self-Assessment .
-While you are waiting for your test results you are required to self-isolate.
-Refer to Advice for People Tested for COVID-19
+Complete the COVID-19 Self-Assessment.
+You are required to quarantine for the full 14 days, even if your test comes back negative.
+Refer to Advice for People Tested for COVID-19.

 Q: How do I get my results?